Important: READ ALL INSTRUCTIONS, WATCH A REPAIR VIDEO AND TEST NEW SCREEN BEFORE Installing

 use latex gloves or work on rubber mat, one designed for anti-static or just a household table place mat.

-- In particular, after failing to install an LCD assembly the first time, when you try to install it by connecting the connector to the motherboard the second time static will be generated and it will damage the IC on the flex cable or connector rendering the assembly defective.
+- In particular, after failing to install an LCD assembly the first time, when you try to install it by connecting the connector to the motherboard the second time static will be generated.

 Most screens come with a protective film to guard against scratches.
 DON'T remove this until the new part is secured in the phone.
 The glass screen attracts dust and fingerprints and the protective film will help reduce this.